 How Equine Metabolic Syndrome Is Diagnosed

 History, Signs, and Exam of Clinical Presentation

-While it is true that many horses and ponies with EMS are obese, not all are, so obesity alone cannot be used to confirm the condition.
+While it is true that many horses and ponies with EMS are obese, not all are.
+So, obesity alone cannot be used to confirm the condition.
 In fact, the Equine Endocrinology Group, experts who prepare written guidelines to help practicing veterinarians diagnose and manage EMS and PPID, puts horses with EMS into one of three categories:

-- Obese or Lean with simultaneous PPID
+- Obese or Lean EMS with coexisting PPID

 In addition to regional adiposity in the neck, other common locations of lumpy fat pads are behind the shoulder, around the tail head and rump, and in the sheath of geldings or udder of mares.

 Laminitis, the breakdown of the laminar tissue in the feet which hold the hoof wall to the hoof bone, is also a common sign of EMS.
 It may have been so subtle as to have gone unnoticed in the past -- while leaving evidence such as rings in the hoof wall or rotation on X-rays -- or may be the current cause of severe pain while walking or standing.

 Horses with these signs – obesity, fat pads, and laminitis – have one thing in common, and that is an abnormal insulin response to sugars and starches in the diet (non-structural carbohydrates or NSC).
 Insulin, a hormone produced by the pancreas in response to a meal, assists glucose (blood sugar) into cells for use or for storage.